rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Create Vulnerability Exception Submission

-Create a vulnerability exception submission
+This action is used to create a vulnerability exception submission

 ##### Input